 While Silicon Valley has many days of sunshine and some of the best weather in California's southern San Francisco Bay Area, it does get rain every once in a while.
-And it's easy to spend a gloomy day having fun, as there are various great rainy day activities in San Jose, Palo Alto, Menlo Park, Sunnyvale, and the additional Silicon Valley cities.
+And it's easy to spend a gloomy day having fun, as there are lots of rainy day activities to do in San Jose, Palo Alto, Menlo Park, Sunnyvale, and the other Silicon Valley cities.
 Locals and visitors can check out a variety of restaurants with tasty food from around the world and cozy cafes for staying dry.
 You can also stop at a craft brewery or go wine tasting, enjoy an art or science museum, catch an IMAX 3D movie or a silent film museum, or engage in indoor sports such as ice skating, jumping on a trampoline, or swimming.

 Rainy days are great times to head to one of Silicon Valley's diverse museums.
 To see some modern and contemporary art pieces, check out San Jose Museum of Art or Anderson Collection at Stanford University.
 For a science and technology museum, check out The Computer History Museum in Mountain View, which has more than 1,100 historic artifacts.